codingMustache/codingMustache/README.md

 ## Joke of the Day

-Parallel lines have so much in common.
-It’s a shame they’ll never meet.
+Every night at 11:11, I make a wish that someone will come fix my broken clock.

 ## Daily Trivia

-On which computer hardware device is the BIOS chip located?
+What is the name of Layer 7 of the OSI model?
- 1. Central Processing Unit
+ 1. Session
- 2. Graphics Processing Unit
+ 2. Network
- 3. Hard Disk Drive
+ 3. Application
- 4. Motherboard
+ 4. Present

 <details>
   <summary>Answer</summary>
-  Motherboard
+  Application
 </details>